emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 the EAP server is the authenticated party if the machine cannot trust the user not to disclose the shared secret to an attacker.
-In these cases, the parties who participate in the authentication need to be considered when evaluating whether to use peer services.
+In these cases, the parties who participate in the authentication need to be considered when evaluating whether the peer should request these services, or whether the server should provide them.

+The server MUST also authenticate the peer before providing these services.
+The alternative is to send provisioning data to unauthenticated and potentially malicious peers, which can have negative impacts on security.

 ### Certificate Provisioning within the Tunnel {#cert-provisioning}